 Phase Four explores the shadowy ground of money, influence, spiritual intervention and memory.
 Shilpa Gupta explores notions of religious identity and spiritual intervention, suggesting the role of artists is to question belief at a time when there is a clash of civilisations and political alignments both at home, on the border and beyond.
 Her work in Asian Traffic, Untitled (2001) explores the role of the artist as a narrator of her time, as an observer and mediator between conflict and belief.

-This phase also includes Hong Kong-based David Clarke and Melbourne based artist Katherine Huang currently working in New York, who both present highly personal views of the world, shifting between both private and public, biography and social engagement.
+This phase also includes Hong Kong-based David Clarke and Melbourne-based artist Katherine Huang, who both present highly personal views of the world, shifting between both private and public, biography and social engagement.
 David Clarke presents images of cities and its transformations through photography, collection and observation visualised within a personal trajectory through the metropolitan sprawl.

 Huang playfully explores everyday city environments and experiences through a process of collection, arrangement and assemblage of ephemeral materials including plastics, drawing and photographs, collected through her travels in Melbourne, and major metropolitan centres in Asia and America, Huang uncovers memories and hints at the way in which we construct meaning and narrative of our experiences.
 Huang is interested in the ways in which memory, like rambling architecture of cities, grafts and builds upon itself.

 Artists: Song Dong, George Poonkhin Khut, Owen Leong, Koky Saly, Suzann Victor and Keith Wong